signaldatascience/R-curriculum/assignments/1-r-programming/5-adv-problems/r-adv-problems.md

 A small primality problem
 -------------------------

 * Find a counterexample to the following statement: By changing at most a single digit of any positive integer, we can obtain a prime number.
 Use the [`memoise`](https://cran.r-project.org/web/packages/memoise/index.html) package to easily perform [memoization](https://en.wikipedia.org/wiki/Memoization) for the output of `miller_rabin()`.
+How much faster is your code with memoization compared to without memoization?

 Saving and loading the RNG
 ==========================